 In looking at the settlement scams, so far we have only really addressed two legs of the stool – the lawyers and the bankers.
 There remains one important leg to consider: The judges.

-In her prior reporting, our news director Mandy Matney has pointed out how S.C. circuit court judge Carmen Mullen appeared to play a key role in the case of Gloria Satterfield, the Murdaugh housekeeper who died following a reported “slip and fall” at Moselle in February of 2018.
+In our prior reporting, we have pointed out how S.C. circuit court judge Carmen Mullen appeared to play a key role in the case of Gloria Satterfield, the Murdaugh housekeeper who died following a reported “slip and fall” at Moselle in February of 2018.

 Satterfield’s sons didn’t receive a dime of the $4.3 million settlement against Murdaugh’s insurance companies, and years later attorneys Eric Bland and Ronald Richter discovered the settlement was never even entered into the court record.